MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 	> IoT hubs are a relatively recent addition to Azure; their primary purpose is to enable two-way communications between IoT devices.
 You chose **Event Hub** because you're connecting simulated IoT devices to a Stream Analytics job, not to other devices.

-1. Enter "Withdrawals" as a friendly alias for the input in the **INPUT ALIAS** box.
+1. Enter "Withdrawals" (without quotation marks) as a friendly alias for the input in the **INPUT ALIAS** box.
 In the **CHOOSE A NAMESPACE** and **CHOOSE AN EVENTHUB** boxes, select the namespace and event hub that you created in [Exercise 1](#Exercise1).
 Leave **EVENT HUB POLICY NAME** set to **RootManageSharedAccessKey** (that's a default policy that's created automatically when you create an event hub; it grants permission to manage the event hub, send events, and receive events) and **CHOOSE A CONSUMER GROUP** set to **$Default**.
 Then click the right-arrow in the lower-right corner.

     ![Specifying event-hub settings](images/add-input-dialog-3.png)

     _Specifying event-hub settings_

-1. Make sure **JSON** is selected under **EVENT SERIALIZATION FORMAT** (the Node.js application that sends events to the event hub indeed sends JSON data), and **UTF8** is selected under **ENCODING**.
+1. Make sure **JSON** is selected under **EVENT SERIALIZATION FORMAT** (the Node.js application that sends events to the event hub sends JSON data), and **UTF8** is selected under **ENCODING**.
 Then click the check mark in the lower-right corner to finish adding the input.

     ![Specifying a serialization format](images/add-input-dialog-4.png)

     _Specifying a serialization format_

 1. After a few moments, the new input — "Withdrawals" — appears in the list of inputs for the Stream Analytics job.
-Go back to the terminal window you left open at the end of the previous exercise and run eventgen.js again by executing the following command:
+Go back to the command prompt or terminal window you left open at the end of the previous exercise and run eventgen.js again by executing the following command:

 	<pre>
 	node eventgen.js